Are you still repaying FFEL loans? If you have student loan debt from loans received before 2010, there’s a good chance you have an FFEL.

 Can debt from FFEL loans be forgiven?

-The good news is that you can qualify for FFEL loan forgiveness through a couple options.
+The good news is that you can qualify for FFEL loan forgiveness through a couple of options.
 This will allow you to secure lower loan payments now and eventually wipe away your student loan debt in the future.
 These programs are worth looking into if you have large amounts of student loan debt.

 Public Service Loan Forgiveness (PSLF)